Converg3nce/matic-docs/docs/validate/delegator-faq.md

 Actual rewards earned will depend on the actual total locked supply in the network at each checkpoint.
 This is expected to vary significantly as more MATIC tokens get locked in the staking contracts.

-Rewards will be higher, to begin with, and will keep decreasing as the locked supply % goes up.
+To begin with, rewards will be higher and will keep decreasing as the locked supply % goes up.
 This change in locked supply is captured at every checkpoint, and rewards are calculated based on this.

 ### How can I claim my rewards?

-You can claim your rewards instantly by clicking on the “New Rewards” card and then clicking on the Withdraw rewards button.
+You can claim your rewards instantly by clicking on the `New Rewards` card and then clicking on the Withdraw rewards .
 This will transfer the rewards accumulated to your delegated account on Metamask.

 ### What is the Unbonding period?